franciscog123/RockPaperScissors/README.md

 # RockPaperScissors
-A Javascript implementation of the classic Rock, Paper, Scissors game.
-Played in the console for now.
+A HTML/Javascript implementation of the classic Rock, Paper, Scissors game.